top of page

 The southern and central Golan:

 Hiking is a very popular activity in the southern and central Golan.
-Many of the popular hikes are rocky and not particularly easy, but they are still usually suitable for families.
+Many of the popular hikes are rocky and not particularly easy, but they are usually still suitable for families.
 All the hikes described in this website are worthwhile and recommended.
 A particularly interesting hike is to the ancient (destroyed) city of Gamla, which provides a perspective on the Great Revolt of the Jews against Rome.
 To fill in gaps, a visit either before or after the hike to the archeological museum in Katzrin is helpful.

 An easy and very pleasant trail is the Dolmen Trail to the Gamla Falls in the Gamla Nature Reserve.